Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Buffer mode is negotiated during the Handshake by setting the STREAM flag of the handshake Extension Message Flags to 1.

-In this mode the consecutive packets form one consecutive stream that can be read with the portions of any size.
+In this mode consecutive packets form one continuous stream that can be read, with portions of any size.

 ## Handshake Messages {#handshake-messages}